Limnophila aromatica: Taxonomy

 Limnophila aromatica was formerly classified as a member of the figwort family, Scrophulariaceae, but is now classified in the plantain family, Plantaginaceae.

 Culinary use

 Limnophila aromatica has a flavor and aroma reminiscent of both lemon and cumin.
-It is used most often in Vietnamese cuisine, where it is called ngò om.
+It is used most often in Vietnamese cuisine, where it is called ngò ôm or ngò om.
 It is an ingredient in canh chua, a sweet and sour seafood soup which also includes tamarind, not to be confused with ngò gai which is also added as an accompaniment to the noodle soup called phở.

 In Thai cuisine it is known as phak khaeyng (ผักแขยง) and is also used to make om.

 Ornamental use

 Limnophila aromatica is able to live completely submerged, and as such it is a popular aquarium plant.
 The submerged leaf form is less rigid and bigger than the emergent leaf form, it is green with a purple underside, turning completely red under high light conditions.